7icons: 2010–2012: Beginnings

 Members of the group came from various professions: model, fashion designer, dancer, presenter, teacher, college student, and disc jockey.
 After the initial idea for the group was suggested by A.Tee, they decided to move to Jakarta and bought a small apartment as their headquarters.
 Whilst searching for a music label, 7icons hired a personal dance coach and took vocal lessons, all of which were self-financed.
-As the group had large expenditure (for coaches, studio, etc.) and no income, Mezty sold her car to help the group's finance.
+As the group had large expenditures (for coaches, studio, etc.) and no income, Mezty sold her car to help the group's finances.
 They later signed a contract with Keci Music.

-7icons officially debuted with their first single "Playboy" on 18 April 18 2011 in music show "Derings" on Trans TV.
+7icons officially debuted with their first single "Playboy" on 18 April 2011 in music show "Derings" on Trans TV.
 7icons also starred in their own teen drama series Go Go Girls on Trans TV, with "Playboy" as its opening and closing theme.
 The single was well received, reaching number two on the national music chart in its first week, and then became a TVC jingle in their first TV commercial with Telkom Indonesia.
-The group's schedule became tighter as their popularity grew and they performed almost weekly.
+The group's schedule became tighter as their popularity grew, and they performed almost weekly.

-Their second single "Jealous" was released later that year, along with "Penjaga Hati".
+Their second single, "Jealous", was released later that year, along with "Penjaga Hati".
 They held a mini-concert, themed as a pyjama party, as the launch of their mini-album, "Lovable".
-Their fan base grew through Indonesia; a fanclub, "ICONIA", was established by their fans.
+Their fan base grew through Indonesia; a fan club, "ICONIA", was established by their fans.
 Until the end of the year, 7icons had successfully performed throughout Indonesia.
 7icons was the only female group who performed at the concert Road to 2011 Southeast Asian Games, held in Borobudur.
-To close the year, the group released "The Journey of Love", the first full album from an Indonesian girl band, on 21 December 2011.
+To close the year, the group released The Journey of Love, the first full album from an Indonesian girl band, on 21 December 2011.
 The album is not sold by conventional methods, but via special booths in Naughty Accessories.

 In 2012, The Journey of Love was marketed by Naughty Accessories.
-The group approved the fanclub "ICONIA" to become their official fan club, "Official ICONIA".
+The group approved the fan club "ICONIA" to become their official fan club, "Official ICONIA".
 7icons also played as guests on several private television stations in Indonesia.
-They had the opportunity to collaborate with Bebi Romeo through his song "Cinta Cuma Satu", on the album Bebi Romeo Mega Hits, received several awards in the fields of music and appearance, and were appointed as "Ambassador(s) of the Environment" 2012.
+They had the opportunity to collaborate with Bebi Romeo through his song "Cinta Cuma Satu" on the album Bebi Romeo Mega Hits, received several awards in the fields of music and appearance, and were appointed as "Ambassador(s) of the Environment" in 2012.
 7icons also had the opportunity to do a concert collaboration between countries, held in Gangnam, South Korea.
 They performed "Playboy" and "Cinta Cuma Satu", with "Cinta Cuma Satu" translated into Korean.